-- 155. No Member shall: - a.
-Use offensive language, inappropriate actions or unparliamentary language in or against Council or against any Member of Council or any administration or any member of the public; - b.
-Speak disrespectfully of any member of the Royal Family, the Governor General, the Lieutenant Governor of any Province, Council, any municipality, an Member or any official or employee of the Municipality; - c.
-Engage in private conversations while in the Council Meeting or use personal electronic devices including cellular phones, media players, etc. in any manner that disrupts the Member speaking or interrupts the business of Council; - d.
+- Use offensive language, inappropriate actions or unparliamentary language in or against Council or against any Member of Council or any administration or any member of the public; - b.
+Speak disrespectfully of any member of the Royal Family, the Governor General, the Lieutenant Governor of any Province, Council, any municipality, an Member or any official or employee of the Municipality: - c.
+Engage in private conversations while in the Council Meeting or use personal electronic devices including cellular phones, media players, etc. in any manner that disrupts the Member speaking or interrupts the business of Council: - d.
 Leave his/her seat or make noise or disturbance while a vote is being taken and until the result of the vote is announced; - e.
 Speak on any subject other than the subject under debate; - f.
 Not interrupt the speaker, except on a point of order; - g.
-Where a matter has been discussed in a Closed Meeting, and where the matter remains confidential, disclose a confidential matter or the substance of deliberations at a Closed Meeting, except to the extent that Council has previously released or disclosed the matter in public.
-All information, documentation or deliberations received, reviewed or provided in a Closed Meeting is confidential.
-Members of Council shall not release, reproduce, copy or make public any information or material considered at a Closed Meeting, or discuss the content of such a meeting with persons other than members of Council or relevant staff members, prior to it being reported in public by Council;
+Where a matter has been discussed "In-Camera", and where the matter remains confidential, disclose a confidential matter or the substance of deliberations at an in-camera session, except to the extent that Council has previously released or disclosed the matter in public.
+All information, documentation or deliberations received, reviewed or provided in an incamera session is confidential.
+Members of Council shall not release, reproduce, copy or make public any information or material considered at an in-camera session, or discuss the content of such a meeting with persons other than members of Council or relevant staff members, prior to it being reported in public by Council: - h.

-- h.
 Criticize any decision of Council except for the purpose of moving that the question be reconsidered; - i.
 Contravene the rules of Council or a decision of the Chair or of Council on questions of order or practice or upon the interpretation of the rules of Council.
-In case a Member persists in any such contravention, after having been called to order by the Chair, the Chair shall not recognize that Member, except for the purpose of receiving an apology from the Member tendered at that Meeting or any subsequent Meeting. - 156.
+In case a Member persists in any such contravention, after having been called to order by the Chair, the Chair shall not recognize that Member, except for the purpose of receiving an apology from the Member tendered at that Meeting or any subsequent Meeting. - 127.
 Members of the public during a Meeting shall: - a.
 Address the Members of Council or Committee at the permission of the Chair; - b.
-Maintain order and remain quiet; - c.
-Not applaud nor otherwise interrupt a speech or action of the Members or other Person addressing the Members. - 157.
-The Chair may cause to be expelled and excluded from any Meeting any person who creates any disturbance during a meeting or who, in the opinion of the Chair, has been guilty of improper conduct and for that purpose the Chair may direct that such a person be removed by a Peace Officer or RCMP. - 158.
-A Councillor that displays inappropriate and abusive behavior towards other members of council, administration or the public while on County business may be reprimanded in a form as may be acceptable by 2/3 vote of Council.
+Maintain order and remain quiet: - c.
+Not applaud nor otherwise interrupt a speech or action of the Members or other Person addressing the Members. - 128.
+The Chair may cause to be expelled and excluded from any Meeting any person who creates any disturbance during a meeting or who, in the opinion of the Chair, has been guilty of improper conduct and for that purpose the Chair may direct that such a person be removed by a Peace Officer.